rednafi/rednafi.com/content/python/mixins.md

 ## Informal interfaces

-Informal interfaces are classes which define methods that can be overridden, but there’s no strict enforcement.
+Informal interfaces are classes which define methods that can be overridden, but there's no strict enforcement.

 Let's write an informal interface for a simple calculator class: